Clean Diesel National Grants

 - Nonroad engines, equipment or vehicles used in construction, handling of cargo (including at ports or airports), agriculture, mining or energy production (including stationary generators and pumps).

-Grant funds may be used for clean diesel projects including:
+Grant funds may be used for diesel emission reduction projects including:

 - EPA verified technologies or certified engine configurations